altocodenl/tagaway/readme.md

 - hashorig:USERNAME (hash): key is hash of piv uploaded (without metadata stripped), value is id of corresponding piv.
 Used to check for already uploaded piv.

 - hash:USERNAME:PROVIDER (set): contains hashes of the pivs imported by an user.
-The hashed quantity is `ID:MODIFIED_TIME`.
+The hashed quantity is `ID:MODIFIED_TIME` - not to be confused with the hashing of the uploaded piv that is stored in `hash:USERNAME`.

 - hashdel:USERNAME (set): contains hashes of the pivs deleted by an user, to check for repetition when re-uploading files that were deleted.
 This field is not in use yet.